Leiden University Fund.

 Purpose

-The Fund was established for a period of 5 years to help 2nd year BA Classics (GLTC) students pay for the annual study trip to Greece or Italy.
+The fund was established for a period of 5 years to help 2nd year BA Classics (GLTC) students pay for the annual study trip to Greece or Italy.
 This trip is part of the Material Culture of the Classical World course.
-The Fund aims to support the students in this way because visiting archaeological and historical sites enables them to learn about the material culture of classical antiquity and gives them insight into the locations that played an important part in the history, literature and reception of the classical world.
+The fund aims to support the students in this way because visiting archaeological and historical sites enables them to learn about the material culture of classical antiquity and gives them insight into the locations that played an important part in the history, literature and reception of the classical world.

 The purpose of the fund is to facilitate a research stay abroad for Master's students of History, in particular Master's students of Ancient History, by means of a stipend, all this in the broadest sense of the word.
 In the event that there are no suitable candidates for Ancient History available, Master's students from another field of study within the History studies can apply.

-The Legatum Stolpianum, the legacy of Jan Stolp (1698-1753), is possibly the oldest academic prize in the Netherlands.
+The Legatum Stolpianum, the legacy of Jan Stolp (1671-1753), is possibly the oldest academic prize in the Netherlands.
 In mid-2014, the Legatum Stolpianum became a named fund within the LUF.

 Purpose